-PHYS1002 Physics 1 F L3 T3

-Prerequisite: HSC Exam Score

-• range Required;

-2 unit Mathematics or 67-100

-3 unit Mathematics or 1-50

-4 unit Mathematics 1-100 or

-and (for PHYS1002 only) 10.021B

-2 unit Science (Physics) or 57-100

-2 unit Science (Chemistry) or 60-100

-3 unit Science or 90-150

-4 unit Science or 1-50

-Co-requisite: MATH1021 or MATH1032

-"This refers to the 2 unit Mathematics subject which is related to the 3 Unit Mathematics subject.
-It does not refer to the subject 2 Unit Mathematics (Mathematics in Society).
+Prerequisites: HSC Exam Score Range Required: 2 unit Mathematics 67-100, or 3 unit Mathematics 1-50, or 4 unit Mathematics 1-100 or (for PHYS1002 only) MATH1011, and 2 unit Science (Physics) 57-100, or 2 unit Science (Chemistry) 60-100, or 3 unit Science 90-150, or 4 unit Science 1-50 or PHYS1022 (2 unit Mathematics in this instance refers to the 2 unit Mathematics subject which is related to the 3 unit Mathematics subject, and does not refer to the subjects Mathematics in Society or Mathematics in Practice).
+Corequisite: MATH1021 or MATH1032.

-Aims and nature of physics and the study of motion of particles under the influence of mechanical, electrical, magnetic and gravitational forces.
-Concepts of force, inertial mass, energy, momentum, charge, potential, fields.
-Application of the conservation principles to solution of problems involving charge, veenergy and momentum.
-Electrical circuit theory, application of Kirchoff's laws to AC and DC circuits.
+Motion of particles under the influence of mechanical, electrical, magnetic and gravitational forces.
+Force, inertial mass, energy, momentum, charge, potential, fields.
+Conservation principles applied to problems involving charge, energy and momentum.
+Application of Kirchoff's laws to AC and DC circuits.
 Uniform circular motion, Kepler's laws and rotational mechanics.
 Properties of matter: solids, liquids, gases.
-The wave theories of physics, transfer of energy by waves, properties of waves.
-Application of wave theories to optical and acoustical phenomena such as interference, diffraction and polarisation.
+Application of wave theories to optical and acoustical phenomena such as interference, diffraction and polarization.